Welcome to homeschooling!

 You can create or use any form that provides all information required by the homeschool statute!

-- Maine Department of Education forms: These forms require the entry of the student's birth date to submit the form online [Which is not directly called for in the Homeschool statute, but is referenced the broader law governing education].
+- Maine Department of Education forms: These forms require the entry of the student's age* to submit the form online.
 The online option will give you an email receipt and simultaneously notify your local superintendent and the ME DoE.

 - Create Your Own! nothing in the homeschool statute says that you have to use a specific form—just make sure you provide all required information.